 – San Francisco-based food-to-table delivery service GrubMarket (2019)

-– New Culture, another firm in San Francisco, focused on developing animal-free dairy cheese products (2019)
+– New Culture , another firm in San Francisco, focused on developing animal-free dairy cheese products (2019) and again in (2021)

 The unit has three “mandates”, which Mondelez dubs “invent”, “reinvent” and “venture”.
 It’s the third of these mandates that focuses on “venturing with start-up entrepreneurs to seed new businesses”.

-Tim Cofer, Mondelez’s chief growth officer and who leads the unit, said: “Discovering and unleashing innovative ideas in snacking that will delight consumers and drive growth is a key element of our new strategy.
+Tim Cofer, Mondelez’s chief growth officer and who leads the unit, said at the time: “Discovering and unleashing innovative ideas in snacking that will delight consumers and drive growth is a key element of our new strategy.
 We are launching SnackFutures, a new forward-thinking innovation hub, to capitalise on new trends and mobilise entrepreneurial talent and technologies to build and grow small brands with large-scale potential.”

 Hain Celestial, the organic and natural food specialist, established its “strategic platform” Cultivate Ventures in November 2016 with a mission to “grow strategic investments and act as an incubator of small acquisitions until they reach scale for inclusion in the company’s core platforms.”